dgroomes/swift-playground/README.md

      We have 5 contestants running in the event.
 Let's see who is the fastest runner.
      ... and they're off and running!

-     Flash 🏆 finished in position 1.
+     Speedster 🏆 finished in position 1.
 They are the winner!
      Blaze finished in position 2.
-     Speedster finished in position 3.
+     Bolt finished in position 3.
-     Lightning finished in position 4.
+     Zoom finished in position 4.

-     Bolt finished in position 5.
+     ⚡️ Lightning was spotted!
+The race is cancelled due to sever weather.

+     Flash made a good attempt, but did not finish the race.
      ```